SWE-bench Verified 2026 Leaderboard: Analyzing the Coding Prowess of 90 AI Models

 1. Anthropic's Dominance

-In 2025, Chinese models were virtually absent from the top 10.
-By May 2026, the landscape has shifted dramatically.
+In 2025, Chinese models were largely absent from the top 10 of SWE-bench.
+By May 2026, the landscape has shifted dramatically:

 | Model | Developer | Score | Rank |